This article discusses the harmful effects from swallowing gasoline or breathing in its fumes.

 The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
 The person may receive:

-- Endoscopy -- camera placed through the mouth to see burns in the esophagus and stomach.
+- Endoscopy (camera down the throat to look for burns in the esophagus and the stomach)

 How well a person does depends on the amount of poison swallowed and how quickly treatment was received.
 The faster a person gets medical help, the better the chance for recovery.